Lavedonio/Alexandria/docs/bigquery_tools.md

 encoding tells the file encoding.
 Can be either 'UTF-8' or 'ISO-8859-1' (latin-1).
 Defaults to 'UTF-8'.

+ignore_unknown_values indicates if it should allow extra values that are not represented in the table schema.
+If true, the extra values are ignored.
+If false, records with extra columns are treated as bad records.
+Defaults to False.

+max_bad_records is the maximum number of bad records allowed; if it exceeds this value, it'll raise an error.
+Defalts to 0 (i.e. all values must be valid).

 writing_mode parameter determines how the data is going to be written in BigQuery.
 Does not apply if table doesn't exist.
 Can be one of 3 types (defaults in 'APPEND'):